The Strategic Role of Location-Based Marketing

 The Illustration of geofencing technology that used to monitor nearby customers and push them a 50% off promotion notification.

 The company has used location-based advertising to ensure they are marketed only to relevant parties.
-By prioritizing quality over quantity in their campaign’s breadth, sales are prioritized over general awareness.
+By favoring quality over quantity in their campaign’s breadth, sales are prioritized over general awareness.

 Foot Traffic Considerations

 Another way to consider location-based advertising strategies is to consider customer foot traffic.
-Our above example uses a fairly broad level of geographic specificity (a zip code, town, or portion of an entire state).
+Our above example uses a fairly broad level of geographic specificity.
+Namely: a zip code, town, or portion of an entire state.
 But digital platforms offer enormously specific data about where potential customers are and where they move during their day.

 Consider GPS data, which nearly every mobile device user offers up as they browse the web, use apps, and more.
-These insights are commonly captured by advertising platforms to get a sense of foot traffic density, population shifts, commuting patterns, and more.
+These insights are commonly captured by advertising platforms to get a sense of helpful metrics to arm the marketer.
+Everything from foot traffic density, population shifts, commuting patterns, and more are on the table.
 And all of that data is worth its weight in gold to a marketer like you.

 More Location-Based Advertising Examples

-By targeting your recipient, tailoring the message to make assumptions both about who and where they are, and serving it to them at strategically convenient times, you can grow the likelihood of a potential sale.
+By targeting your recipient, you ensure a relevant customer base.
+By tailoring the message to make assumptions both about who and where they are, you speak to them directly.
+And by serving it to them at strategically convenient times, you can grow the likelihood of a potential sale.

 Part of a rock-solid location based advertising strategy is also to have a mechanism to turn it off.
 With a place-based advertising plan, customers no longer see an ad once they move outside of a set radius.
 This helps stymie budget waste and focus your marketing dollars on more likely conversions.